 The textual overview is among the essential parts of your press kit.
-In this guide, we'll look at what content to include and how to structure it.
+This guide will look at what content to include and how to structure it.

-Starting from scratch?
+Are you starting from scratch?
 Try the "Create Text Overview" tool.
-It is a series of prompts that will guide you towards basic overview of your app which you can later extend.
+A series of prompts will guide you toward a basic overview of your app, which you can later extend.